To maintain eligibility, students must adhere to the following requirements:

 - Incomplete grades must be completed within the timeframe set by the instructor not to exceed one year or an over payment will occur.

 - If a student does not wish to be certified for VA education benefits by Lewis & Clark College, he or she must contact the CAS Registrar’s Office prior to registering for classes.

 Certification for VA education benefits is not automatic.
-We ask that students stop by the CAS Registrar’s Office each semester they wish to utilize benefits and fill out a Certification Request for Veteran’s Benefits form.
-This should be done after students register into classes.
+Students must submit a Certification Request for Veteran’s Benefits form each academic year that they wish to utilize benefits.
 We strongly recommend that students accomplish this as soon as they have registered in classes in order to expedite the processing of educational benefits.

 Veteran students who receive benefits under Chapter 30, 34 and 1606 GI Bill, have to verify their enrollment each month.
 These students will receive an award letter from the VA Regional Processing Center in Muskogee, OK.
 Once this is received, the student can self-certify.
 To ensure prompt payment of benefits, please self-certify every month.
 The earliest this can be done is the last day of the month.
 Monthly verification (self-certification) can be done via one of the following two ways: